Brisbane Valley Highway

 The highway crosses the Wivenhoe Dam about 9 km north-west of Fernvale.

+State-controlled road

+Brisbane Valley Highway is a state-controlled, state-strategic road (number 42A).

 Upgrades

 Intersection with Warrego Highway

 From 2015, the intersection with the Warrego Highway was converted into a grade-separated interchange.

 Pedestrian facilities

 A project to upgrade pedestrian facilities in Fernvale, at a cost of $1.566 million, was due for completion in early 2022.

 Safety improvements

 A project to improve safety on a section of the highway, at a cost of $14.4 million, was due for completion in mid-2022.

 Pavement rehabilitation

 A project to rehabilitate the road surface through Esk township, at a cost of $5.5 million, was due for completion in mid-2022.